 The fact is that when your feet hurt, you hurt all over... it really does start to effect every other part of your body.

 Your feet perform an enormous amount of work in their lifetime.
 They say the average pair of feet walk almost 100,000 miles (160,000km) in their life time, so they really do undergo quite alot of strain and hard work.

-Foot problems which cause aching feet can also cause problems in your knees, your hips, your back - even your neck.
+Foot problems which cause aching feet can also cause problems in your shins, knees, your hips and even your back or spine.